mdpopescu/public/README.md

 * SimpleViewEngine: a view engine with only two directives, {{if}} / {{else}} / {{endif}} and {{foreach}} / {{endfor}}.
 Evaluates expressions with {{name}} and the current item itself in a foreach is {{}}.

+* SocialClone: a FB-like site

 * SocialNetwork: what the name says; written for a job interview.

+* SocialNetwork-Python: same thing in Python.

 * Spiral: generate a spiral with numbers from 1 to n^2, starting in the middle and going outwards